 [cassandra] name=Apache Cassandra baseurl=https://www.apache.org/dist/cassandra/redhat/311x/ gpgcheck=1 repo_gpgcheck=1 gpgkey=https://www.apache.org/dist/cassandra/KEYS |

-Install Cassandra by running command: yum install cassandra -y
+Install Cassandra by running the command: yum install cassandra -y

-8: Fine Tune cassandra : We need to make some configuration changes in cassandra by editing cassandra.yaml file. make sure to backup original file before making any changes.
+8: Fine-tune Cassandra: We need to make some configuration changes in Cassandra by editing the cassandra.yaml file.
+Make sure to back up the original file before making any changes.

 1 2 3 4 5 6 7 8 9 10 11 12 13 |